ZumoCommunity/Identity-API/README.md

 ## Deployment
- n deployment you need to set the following environment variables:
+On deployment you need to set the following environment variables:

  * SwaggerPath = {path to XMLDoc file}.
 By default it's `bin\Release\netcoreapp1.1\IdentityApi.Host.xml`
  * CERT_PWD = {password for signing certificate}